• Skip to primary navigation

 Jump to Recipe Print Recipe

-Chocolate covered pecans are such a fun, bite sized snack.
-Easy to make they are crunchy, a little salty and a little sweet.
-You only need 5 ingredients to make these pecans and they come together in just a few minutes.
+Chocolate covered pecans are such a fun, bite sized snack or dessert.
+They are crunchy, a little salty, and a little sweet.
+You will love how easy they are to make and that you only need 5 ingredients to make them!

 A plate of chocolate covered pecans, with a bite out of one of them.